killercoda/scenarios-vim/basic-operations/step2/text.md

 **Search Entire Word**

-As you may notice, search command looks for a string pattern, not the entire word to search the whole word, you need to enter `/\<line\>` to find `line` in the file
+As you may notice, search command looks for a string pattern, not the entire word

+To search the whole word, you need to enter `/\<line\>` to find `line` in the file

-Vim allows us to search the current word that the cursor is pointing
+Vim allows us to start a search for the current word that the cursor is pointing

 Type `/` to enable search mode and type `li`

-Now, press `*` (asterisk) to search the entire word which is `line` in our case You can also press `#` (hash) to search backwards
+Now, press `*` (asterisk) to search the entire word which is `line` in our case

+You can also press `#` (hash) to search backwards

 &nbsp;